SkepticMystic/MathMap/Math Map Vault/Logic/Propositional Logic/Conjunction.md

 Why are there four rows of truth values?
 The behavior of $P \land Q$ is entirely determined by what the truth values of $P$ and $Q$ are, so we can completely model the behavior of $P \land Q$ if we model every possible combination of truth values for $P$ and $Q$.
 There are four such possible combinations, each of which is one row of truth values.

+Reading the truth table, we see that:

-Let's practice using the table by looking at the first situation (the first row of truth values): if $P$ is false and $Q$ is false, then $P \land Q$ is also false.
-If we look at the rest of the rows:
+- the first row tells us that if $P$ is false and $Q$ is false, $P \land Q$ is false
 - the second row tells us that if $P$ is false but $Q$ is true, $P \land Q$ is false
 - the third row tells us that if $P$ is true but $Q$ is false, $P \land Q$ is false
 - the fourth row tells us that if $P$ is true and $Q$ is true, $P \land Q$ is true